 D3 Fall X

 D3 Winter

-D3 Spring X
+D3 Spring Х

 D3 Summer

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X D4 If yes, what is the minimum number of credits and the unit of measure?
-12
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit of measure?
+24

-D5 Indicate all items required of transfer students to apply for admission:

-D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript X

-D5 College transcript(s) X

-D5 Essay or personal Х
+D5 Indicate all items required of transfer students to apply for admission: Recommended Recommended D5 Required of All Required of Some Not Required of All of Some D5 High school transcript X D5 College transcript(s) X Essay or personal D5 Χ statement D5 Interview X D5 Standardized test scores X D5 Statement of good standing from prior institution(s) Χ

-statement ^

-D5 Interview X

-D5 Standardized test scores X

-D5 Statement of good standing

-from prior institution(s) Х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.75
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):